junxit/us-congress-bills-117/metadata.md

 - 2022-12-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 17 (Roll no. 494). (text: 11/29/2022 CR H8633-8634)
 - 2022-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 17 (Roll no. 494).
 - 2022-12-01 — The title of the measure was amended.
 Agreed to without objection.
+- 2022-12-05 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.